 SELECT a, b FROM table1 UNION SELECT c, d FROM table2

-This SQL query will return a single result set with two columns, containing values from columns a and b in table1 and columns c and d in table2.
+This SQL query returns a single result set with two columns, containing values from columns

-To carry out an SQL injection UNION attack, you need to ensure that your attack meets these two requirements.
-This generally involves figuring out:
+To carry out a SQL injection UNION attack, make sure that your attack meets these two requirements.
+This normally involves finding out:

-When performing an SQL injection UNION attack, there are two effective methods to determine how many columns are being returned from the original query.
+When you perform a SQL injection UNION attack, there are two effective methods to determine how many columns are being returned from the original query.

 The ORDER BY position number 3 is out of range of the number of items in the select list.

-The application might actually return the database error in its HTTP response, or it might return a generic error, or simply return no results.
-Provided you can detect some difference in the application's response, you can infer how many columns are being returned from the query.
+The application might actually return the database error in its HTTP response, but it may also issue a generic error response.
+In other cases, it may simply return no results at all.
+Either way, as long as you can detect some difference in the response, you can infer how many columns are being returned from the query.

 If the number of nulls does not match the number of columns, the database returns an error, such as:

 All queries combined using a UNION, INTERSECT or EXCEPT operator must have an equal number of expressions in their target lists.